The main source of real estate law is the Civil Code (Bürgerliches Gesetzbuch).

 Shareholder loans and other arrangements equivalent to shareholder loans are subordinated to the claims of all other creditors by law, except:

-In addition, newly created debt is subordinated by law to outstanding debts towards public authorities.
+In addition, newly created debt is subordinated by law to outstanding debt to public authorities.

 A lender holding or enforcing security over real estate cannot be held liable under environmental laws due to its position as lender/security beneficiary.

 In certain circumstances, a borrower's insolvency administrator may challenge agreements entered into by the borrower between one month and ten years prior to the filing for the opening of insolvency proceedings.
-The following reasons exist for challenging security interests granted by the borrower:
+The following are valid reasons for challenging security interests granted by the borrower:

 If immediate and adequate consideration was received by the borrower for the transaction for which the security was granted, it can only be challenged by the insolvency administrator if the transaction was undertaken wilfully to discriminate against other creditors' rights.